Calidius x2 with Provenance

 Rev. M•CALID / (MET) C(N FVL) Victory, holding wreath in her right hand and reins in her left, driving galloping biga to right.

-Notes: Old cabinet toning with some iridescence.
+Notes: Old cabinet toning with some irridescence.
 Light traces of over-striking(?) on Roma's chin, otherwise, nearly extremely fine.
 From the Robert Hoge collection, acquired from Dan Brown 2 May 1964.
+Correspondence with Mr. Hoge notes this coin is accompanied by an "old Italian ticket" (possibly from the firm Santamaria).

 Who is Robert Hoge?